fusionbox/django-widgy/docs/index.rst

 django-widgy
 ============

-django-widgy is a heterogeneous tree editor for Django built on top of django-treebeard_.
-Where Treebeard provides tools for working with tree structures for one model, Widgy enables you to have tree structures with many different types of models all together.
-This makes Widgy well-suited for working with structures like rich HTML trees.
+django-widgy is a heterogeneous tree editor for Django that is well-suited for use as a CMS.
+A heterogeneous tree is a tree where each node can be a different type---just like HTML.
+Widgy provides the representation for heterogeneous trees as well as an interactive JavaScript editor for them.
 Widgy supports Django 1.4+.

 Widgy was originally created for powerful content management, but it can have many different uses.

 .. toctree::
    :maxdepth: 2